 How to Hang a Window Box

-To secure a window box planter, the most important thing is to be sure that is correctly attached to the wall of the building it is being hung on.
-An improperly hung window box can cause damage to your building, yourself or others.
+To secure a window box planter, the most important thing is to be sure that it is correctly attached to the wall of the building it is being hung on.
+An improperly hung window box can cause damage to your building, yourself, or others.

 Use a stud finder to locate the studs in the wall under the window.
 Mark the spot of each stud.
 It is recommended that you mount your window box to as many studs as possible.